 Are you accepting new patients?

 Nutrition therapy is a shorter term relationship because we accomplish your goals with eating and your food relationship.
 Occasionally, we run a short wait list but most of the time we are accepting new clients.
-If for some reason you are not a good fit for our practice, we might recommend other professionals or a higher level of care.
+If for some reason you are not a good fit for our practice, we might recommend other professionals or other options.

 Do you work with other professionals?

 We believe a collaborative approach to care is helpful for many individuals.
 We are happy to work with your existing treatment team.
 We gladly help clients establish a treatment team (i.e. physician, dietitian, psychiatrist etc) when we agree that this would be beneficial.

 We look forward to collaborating care and hope to help support you and your client.
 Please instruct your client to reach out to us directly.